Professor Monica Gale

 My research centres on the poetry of the Late Roman Republic and the Augustan period (especially the works of Catullus, Lucretius, Virgil and Propertius), with a particular focus on issues of genre and intertextuality.
 I am interested in the ways in which relationships between literary texts serve to create meaning, and in poetic self-representation, with reference both to literary predecessors and to generic convention.
 Other areas in which I have a particular interest include Greek and Roman didactic poetry and the uses of myth in ancient literature.
 I am currently working on a commentary on the complete poems of Catullus for the Cambridge 'Greek and Latin Classics' series.

 - (ed., with J.H.D.
-Scourfield) Texts and Violence in the Roman World (forthcoming)
+Scourfield) Texts and Violence in the Roman World (Cambridge University Press, 2018)

 - Lucretius, De Rerum Natura V, edited with translation and commentary (Oxford: Aris and Phillips, 2009)